Guatemala Humanitarian Trip

 October 5 - 12, 2024

 Join us on what we think is a life-changing trip to Give the Gift of Hearing.
 Embark on a thrilling adventure in Guatemala, where ancient Mayan mysteries collide with vibrant modern culture.
-Picture yourself wandering through the enchanting ruins of Tikal, surrounded by towering jungle canopies that echo with the calls of exotic birds.
 Guatemala is a land of contrasts, where the ancient and the contemporary intertwine seamlessly.
 Guatemala promises an exhilarating journey that resonates with the heartbeat of a diverse and captivating nation.

-The Entheos price includes humanitarian trip expenses, supplies, most meals, transportation (not flights), and hotel stay on clinic days.
+The price includes humanitarian trip expenses, supplies, and most of the expenses in Antigua.
 This price does not include registration for HDLF which you pay directly to them.

-With the help of our partners, Hearing the Call, and generous donors, we are able to make our humanitarian trips more affordable and accessible to our members, students, and volunteers.
+With the help of our partners and generous donors, we are able to make our humanitarian trips more affordable and accessible to our members, students, and volunteers.

 $500 Deposit Required at Time of Application*